Gluteal injury facts

 Most traumatic gluteus injuries resolve on their own with time and conservative therapy, but recovery time may be measured in weeks and not days.

-Overuse injuries may take longer to heal, but the goal is to return the patient to their normal level of function.
+Overuse injuries may take longer to heal, but the goal is to return patients to their normal level of function.

 Is it possible to prevent a gluteal injury?